gustoase/vue-ssr-boilerplate/README.md

-# vue-hackernews-2.0
+# Vue boilerplate with SSR and webpack

-HackerNews clone built with Vue 2.0 + vue-router + vuex, with server-side rendering.
+Built with Vue 2.0 + vue-router + vuex, with server-side rendering.

 The project is based on https://github.com/vuejs/vue-hackernews-2.0 but deleted everything unnecessary, configured SCSS and CSS modules + https://www.antdv.com/ added